Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 What is the roast setting on a Weber Q?

-After you have blasted your lamb with heat, we need to turn it down.
+After you have blasted your lamb with heat, we must turn it down.

 You will want to turn off the small control knob completely.
 And turn down the large control knob to the medium setting.